rostcheck/TrackMetal/TrackMetal/README.txt

-﻿TrackMetal is a tax accounting program for calculating capital gains on bullion investments.
+﻿TrackMetal is a tax accounting program for calculating capital gains on physiccal and virtual assets such as bullion and cryptocurrency investments.
-It can handle many aspects of bullion investing that normal accounting programs, such as Quicken and Microsoft Money, fail badly at:
+It can handle many aspects of physical investing that normal accounting programs, such as Quicken and Microsoft Money, fail badly at:

 - Preserving lot identity during transfers between vaults, which may appear as a separate buy